-The use of a cardiac device for occlusion of the left atrial appendage (e.g., Watchman, Lariat, WaveCrest) is considered investigational for the prevention of stroke and all other indications because their safety and effectiveness has not been established.
+The use of a cardiac device for occlusion of the left atrial appendage (e.g., Watchman, Lariat, WaveCrest Occlusion System) is considered investigational for the prevention of stroke and all other indications because their safety and effectiveness have not been established.

 Epicardial clipping of the left atrial appendage is considered investigational.